 Khao Tom Mud

-Sticky rice puddings wrapped in a plantain leaf is a yummy quick snack.
-Sometimes I skipped the main course, bought variants of this and ate to my heart’s content.
+Sticky rice puddings wrapped in a plantain leaf are a yummy quick snack.
+Sometimes I skipped the main course, bought variants of this, and ate to my heart’s content.
 The sticky rice is cooked in coconut milk and sugar.
-And usually has a banana stuffed in or coconut or black bean.
+And it usually has a banana stuffed in it or coconut or black bean.
 Sometimes pork, so make sure you buy the right stuff.

 Khanom Piek Poon

-Also seen is the picture above is Khanom Piek Poon, the dark one with shredded coconut on top.
-It is flour, coconut and sugar mixed and burnt slightly and left to made into a jello.
+Khanom Piek Poon, the dark one with shredded coconut on top, is flour, coconut and sugar mixed and burnt slightly and left to make into jello

 Thai Iced Coffee / Thai Tea / Iced Caramel Milk

 My love for Thai Iced Coffee is immense.
 I love coffee, and the cold coffee here makes you go high.

 They make it by mixing hot black coffee with condensed milk, and once mixed properly, they add it to a tall glass filled with ice.
 And you can sip it and sip it and sip it forever.
 The chai is not hot either.
 But that mild tea flavour is so refreshingly cool.
 And milk!
 Ever since I came back from Thailand, I have had cold milk.
 And a dollop of caramel sauce is mixed into this milk before pouring it over ice.

 Every time I stayed in a homestay or was close to a farm, I stopped for a tall glass of thick milk.